 Located on the cliff road from Bempton village (on the B1229 road from Flamborough to Filey), YO15 1JF, follow the brown tourist signs.

 Filey and the surrounding area hosts some excellent cycle rides whether you are new to cycling or an experienced rider.
 Want to keep the children entertained?
 Like the idea of exploring the Yorkshire Wolds villages at a slower pace than in the car?
 We have the bikes to suit, whatever your plans.
+Flexible packages from 2 hours to as long as you need.

 Please give us a call and we will try to accommodate your individual needs.